 Unlikely as it sounds, this makes it enormously strong – in fact, up to six times as strong as a standard timber frame.

 SIPs can also make roof panels which don’t need internal support.
-They simply lean together to make the roof shape, with at most a single horizontal beam joining them.
+They simply lean together to make the roof shape, leaving the attic space clear.
 This makes them ideal for rooms in the roof.

 So, if you really to need to have the slimmest possible walls for your project, SIPs are hard to beat.
 They’re also a good choice if you’re planning to build an ultra-energy efficient house.

-That creates problems for external elements like windows and doors which don’t shrink, so a degree of flexibility is built in.
-But to meet current Building Regulations most oak frames are now either enclosed within an insulated shell covered with brick or timber cladding, so the oak frame is only exposed on the inside, or only part of the frame is exposed internally.
+That creates problems for external elements like windows and doors which don’t shrink, so a degree of remedial work may be needed.
+But to meet current Building Regulations most oak frames are now enclosed within an insulated shell covered with brick or timber cladding, so the oak frame is only exposed on the inside.
 It still looks marvellous, but it’s an expensive option.

 Now if you really want to save money there are systems which are virtually do-it-yourself – at least, in part – and you won’t need to re-train as a carpenter or bricklayer.

 Probably the best known is Insulated Concrete Formwork or ICF.
-Concrete is more commonly used for commercial buildings where walls are made by pouring readymix into wall-shaped forms usually made of wood.
+Concrete is more commonly used for blocks of flats or commercial buildings where walls are made by pouring readymix into wall-shaped forms usually made of wood.
 Once the concrete has set the forms are removed.

 The forms come in a variety of shapes and thicknesses to accommodate virtually any design.
 Typically they are covered on the outside with a polymer render which is flexible so it won’t crack, though you can add brickwork or brick slip cladding.

 As well as being exceptionally energy efficient, ICF has excellent acoustic properties.
-I know of one selfbuilding couple who chose the system because they wanted to accommodate both a music room and an elderly relative who was particularly sensitive to noise.
+I know one selfbuilding couple who chose the system because they wanted to accommodate both a music room and an elderly relative who was very sensitive to noise.